 - While shooting the line-up scene in The Usual Suspects, everyone started laughing, so Bryan Singer kept part of it the film (right before Benicio Del Toro says his lines).

-- Watch Mark Ruffalo in the infamous shawarma scene of The Avengers's second Stinger.
+- Watch Mark Ruffalo in the infamous shawarma scene of The Avengers's second Stinger, Chris Hemsworth can be seen briefly smiling when he sees Ruffalo holding back laughter.
 Also, in the bloopers, this happens to Tom Hiddleston/Loki while he's trying to film his pained reaction to being beaten up by the Hulk.

 - The "wanna hear the most annoying sound in the world" scene from Dumb and Dumber was not in the script; it was ad-libbed by Jim Carrey.
 During this scene in the movie you can see actor Mike Starr (who plays the hitman Mental) visibly trying not to laugh.
 Jeff Daniels starts corpsing too, briefly before the camera cuts to a close-up of Mike Starr.